open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 # Logging

-[Runner](../tutorials/runner.md) will produce a lot of logs during the running process, such as loss, iteration time, learning rate, etc. MMEngine implements a flexible logging system that allows us to choose different types of log statistics when configuring the runner.
+[Runner](../tutorials/runner.md) will produce a lot of logs during the running process, such as loss, iteration time, learning rate, etc. MMEngine implements a flexible logging system that allows us to choose different types of log statistical method when configuring the runner.
 It could help us set/get the recorded log at any location in the code.

 ## Flexible Logging System